betagouv/django-magicauth/README.md

     "django.contrib.auth.middleware.AuthenticationMiddleware",
     "django.contrib.sites.middleware.CurrentSiteMiddleware",
 ]
 ```

-## Contribute to Magic auth
+## Contribute to Magicauth

-To contribute to magicauth, you can install the package in the "editable" mode
+To contribute to Magicauth, you can install the package in the "editable" mode

 ```
 pip uninstall django-magicauth  # just in case... pip install -e git+https://github.com/betagouv/django-magicauth.git#egg=django-magicauth
 ```

 You can also install a specific branch, for instance for testing a PR.
-To install branch `my-branch` :
+To install branch `my-branch`:

 ```
 pip install -e git+https://github.com/betagouv/django-magicauth.git@my-branch#egg=django-magicauth
 ```

-Django-magicauth is now a dependency for your project, and you can editable the code located here:
+Django-magicauth is now a dependency of your project, and you can edit the code located here:

 ```
 cd src/django-magicauth